elsampsa/valkka-examples/docs/_build/html/_sources/pitfalls.rst.txt

 Valkka has been designed for massive video streaming.
 If your linux box, running a Valkka-based program starts to choke up and you get frame jittering, stuttering, video freezes, etc.  You should consider the following issues:

+**0\.
+Are you using correct Valkka version?**

+Use the latest version.
+When running the PyQt testsuite, remember to run *quicktest.py* to see if your installation is consistent.

 **1\.
 Are you using sub-standard cameras?**

 All IP cameras are nowadays manufactured in China.
 While the hardware is good and the image quality impressive, the rtsp server and/or timestamping of the cameras is often buggy.
 It's like HTC and Samsung mobile phones: they're good, but thwarted by the software.